Dechrissen/subregular-learning/src/subreglib/README.md

 ## `.plebby` files

 Currently, these files uses three varying alphabet sizes (4, 16, 64) and three different *k*-values (2, 4, 8).
 For the majority of language types, there is one `.plebby` file per alphabet size / *k*-value configuration (9) plus 3 more for the Star-free and Regular languages with the 3 different alphabet sizes.
 There are 12 total `.plebby` files.
-They are named according to the scheme `subreglib_k<value>_alph<size>.plebby`, or in the case of the Star-free and Regular files, `subreglib_SFR_alph<size>.plebby`..
+They are named according to the scheme `subreglib_k<value>_alph<size>.plebby`, or in the case of the Star-free and Regular files, `subreglib_SFR_alph<size>.plebby`.

 Each of these files can be used with `plebby` to generate the `.att` files for each language (some of which already exist in `/src/fstlib/att_format`).